ElzaJose/TDK-RDKServiceDocs/Aug_4/UserSettingsPlugin.md

 ## *getViewingRestrictionsWindow*

-Retrieves the current ViewingRestrictionsWindow setting, which defines the time interval during which viewing restrictions are applied.
-This setting is project-specific and can represent values like "ALWAYS" to indicate continuous restrictions.
+Retrieves the current time window during which viewing restrictions are applied, helping users manage and enforce content access limitations effectively.
+This function is useful for ensuring compliance with parental controls or other content restriction settings.

 ### Related Functions
-[setViewingRestrictionsWindow](#setViewingRestrictionsWindow) : Sets the ViewingRestrictionsWindow to define the applicable time interval for viewing restrictions.
+[setViewingRestrictionsWindow](#setViewingRestrictionsWindow) : Allows users to define or update the time window for viewing restrictions.

 ### Events